Marine life: Placozoa

 Placozoa (from Greek for flat animals) have the simplest structure of all animals.
 They are a basal form of free-living (non-parasitic) multicellular organism that do not yet have a common name.
-They live in marine environments and form a phylum containing sofar only three described species, of which the first, the classical Trichoplax adhaerens, was discovered in 1883.
+They live in marine environments and form a phylum containing so far only three described species, of which the first, the classical Trichoplax adhaerens, was discovered in 1883.
 Two more species have been discovered since 2017, and genetic methods indicate this phylum has a further 100 to 200 undescribed species.

-Trichoplax is a small, flattened, animal about one mm across and usually about 25 µm thick.
+Trichoplax is a small, flattened, animal about one mm across and usually about 25 μm thick.
 Like the amoebae they superficially resemble, they continually change their external shape.
 In addition, spherical phases occasionally form which may facilitate movement.
 Trichoplax lacks tissues and organs.
 There is no manifest body symmetry, so it is not possible to distinguish anterior from posterior or left from right.
 It is made up of a few thousand cells of six types in three distinct layers.
 The outer layer of simple epithelial cells bear cilia which the animal uses to help it creep along the seafloor.
 Trichoplax feed by engulfing and absorbing food particles – mainly microbes and organic detritus – with their underside.